plasticityai/coldbrew/README.md

 ```

 #### Catching JavaScript Errors in Python
-If you are running a JavaScript function in Python that encounters an error a `Coldbrew.JavaScriptError` will be raised in Python.
+If you are running a JavaScript function in Python that encounters an error, a `Coldbrew.JavaScriptError` will be raised in Python.
 You can then use `e.error_data` on the error object `e` to get more information about the JavaScript context where the error occurred.
 You can also access the last JavaScript error in Python like so:
 ```javascript
 Coldbrew.run('print(Coldbrew.js_error)');
 ```